-protocol name A string specifying the name of the protocol to register. vendor A vendor string with semantics specified by the protocol. release A release string with semantics specified by the protocol.
-The number of different versions of the protocol supported. version count version recs List of versions and associated callbacks. auth count The number of authentication methods supported. auth names The list of authentication methods supported.
-The list of authentication callbacks, one for each authentication auth procs method.

-io\error\proc IO error handler, or NULL.
+The IceRegisterForProtocolSetup function should be called for the client that initiates a ProtocolSetup protocol_name A string specifying the name of the protocol to register. vendor A vendor string with semantics specified by the protocol. release A release string with semantics specified by the protocol. version_count The number of different versions of the protocol supported. version_recs List of versions and associated callbacks. auth_count The number of authentication methods supported. auth_names The list of authentication methods supported. auth_procs The list of authentication callbacks, one for each authentication method. io_error_proc IO error handler, or NULL.